vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 4. On the **IaaS Provider** page, enter the IP/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster is to be deployed and click **Connect**.

-5. To ignore the vCenter SSL thumbprint. select **Disable Verification**.

     ![Deploy Management Cluster on vSphere](img/tko-in-vmc-aws/deploy-tko-vmc-46.jpg)

     If you are running a vSphere 7.x environment, the Tanzu Kubernetes Grid installer detects it and provides a choice between deploying vSphere with Tanzu (TKGS) or the Tanzu Kubernetes Grid management cluster.